Contact us

 Gross Misconduct Hearings are held in public, unless a specific exception is made by a the Chair of the hearing.

-Legally Qualified Chairs and Independent Panel Members are legally qualified individuals, independent of Surrey Police, who are selected by the Commissioner’s Office to ensure that all misconduct hearings are fair and transparent.
+Legally Qualified Advisors and Independent Panel Members are legally qualified individuals, independent of Surrey Police, who are selected by the Commissioner’s Office to help ensure that misconduct hearings are fair and transparent.

 Police officers can appeal the findings of misconduct hearings.
 Police Appeals Tribunals (PATs) hear appeals brought by police officers or special constables: